ckfinder/ckfinder-plugin-imagewatermark-php/README.md

 The `position` option takes two arguments corresponding to image borders.
 Possible `position` keys values:
 `top`, `right`, `bottom`, `left`.
 Suboptions `top`-`bottom` and `left`-`right` are mutually exclusive, and can't be used together.
-Each position suboption can take as value an integer - a distance to chosen border in pixels, or string 'center' to make watermark centered between current and opposite border.
+Each position suboption can take as value an integer - a distance to chosen border measured in pixels, or string 'center' to make watermark centered between current and opposite border.